oyoYnaY/projectFlights-group8/README.md

 ## Dataset Overview
 This dataset contains **information on all destination airports** for flights departing from **New York City in 2023**.
 Each row represents a **destination airport** where a flight from NYC landed.
 The dataset includes key details such as the airport's **FAA code, name, latitude, longitude, altitude, time zone, and daylight saving time information**.

-Since all flights originate from **New York City airports** (`EWR`- Newark Liberty International Airport), this dataset does **not** contain departure airport information—only details about where flights arrived.

 ---

 ### Dataset Fields